-- A quorum consisting of a majority of the eligible voting members of the Council must be present for action to be taken at a meeting.
+- A quorum consisting of a majority of the eligible voting members of the Council must be present in-person, or live via videoconferencing, for action to be taken at a meeting.

-- Two-thirds of the eligible voting members of the Council must be present for action to be taken at special meetings when less than one week’s notice is given.
+- Two-thirds of the eligible voting members of the Council must be present or participating live via videoconferencing for action to be taken at special meetings when less than one week’s notice is given.